sodadata/soda-core/docs/orchestrate_scans.md

 This section explains how to run scans as part of your data pipeline and stop the pipeline when necessary to prevent bad data flowing downstream.

-soda-sql is build in such a way that it's easy to run it as a step in your pipeline orchestration.
+Soda SQL is build in such a way that it's easy to run it as a step in your pipeline orchestration.

-Use the orchestration tool to configure if the soda scan is blocking the pipeline (for testing) or in parallel (for monitoring)
+Use your orchestration tool to configure if the soda scan should be blocking the pipeline (for testing) or run in parallel (for monitoring).

 ## Programmatic scans